1984–85 Wolverhampton Wanderers F.C. season: Financial constraints

-The construction began with the demolition of 71 terraced houses the club had purchased to create space for the new "John Ireland Stand" and despite its completion, progress on the other stands had not begun.
-The project so far cost more than £2,000,000 and by 2 July 1982, the writing was on the wall with the local newspaper leading with the front-page headline "Wolves have gone bust".

-With the building of the new infrastructure, Wolves had surmounted debts of £2,600,000 by 1982 and new investors were needed to save the club.
-Fortunately three suitors put their names forward for the acquisition of the club.
-Local businessman Sir Jack Hayward was one interested party putting forwards a proposal and Doug Ellis, chairman of local rival Aston Villa was a second, considering purchasing the club on the cheap monopoly style but, with Wolves less than an hour of away from going out of business, a consortium led by Saudi Arabian brothers Mahmud and Mohammad Bhatti were selected.
+The construction began with the demolition of 71 terraced houses the club had purchased to create space for the new "John Ireland Stand"; despite its completion, work on the other stands had not begun.
+The project so far cost more than £2,000,000; and by 2 July 1982, the writing was on the wall with the local newspaper leading with the front-page headline "Wolves have gone bust".
+With the building of the new infrastructure, Wolves had accumulated debts of £2,600,000 by 1982 and new investors were needed to save the club.
+Three suitors put their names forward to acquire of the club.
+Local businessman Sir Jack Hayward was interested in putting forwards a proposal, as was Doug Ellis, chairman of local rivals Aston Villa; however, at the last minute a consortium led by Saudi Arabian brothers Mahmud and Mohammad Bhatti was selected.

-Fronting the bid on behalf of the Bhatti Brothers "Allied Properties" banner was Wolves 1970's legend Derek Dougan who had played for the club during the 1972 European Cup Final.
-Northern Irishman Dougan would be placed in charge of the football side of operations in the role of chairman adding more gravitas and credibility to the brothers proposal.

-The Bhatti Brothers "Allied Properties" project had pinned its hopes on the redevelopment of the Molineux site and immediate surrounding area, but with more interest in the land than on the pitch, their tenure would show a genuine lack of interest and involvement in the football from the brothers and sentiment towards the club soured when they failed to secure a deal and planning permissions with the local council for an area immediately behind the Molineux stadium which they had planned to develop.
-With little finance and a lack of enthusiasm to secure the day-to-day funding required to run the club, the rest of the stadium fell further into disrepair and with attendances dwindling.
+Fronting the bid on behalf of the Bhatti Brothers' "Allied Properties" banner was 1970s Wolves legend Derek Dougan, who had played for the club in the 1972 UEFA Cup final.
+Dougan would be placed in charge of the football side of operations in the role of chairman with the aim of adding credibility to the brothers' proposal.
+The Bhatti Brothers' project had pinned its hopes on the redevelopment of the Molineux site and immediate surrounding area, but with more interest in the land than on the pitch, their tenure would show a genuine lack of interest and involvement in the football from the brothers and sentiment towards the club soured when they failed to secure a deal and planning permissions with the local council for an area immediately behind the Molineux stadium which they had planned to develop.
+With little funds and a lack of enthusiasm for the club's operations, the rest of the stadium fell further into disrepair and attendances dwindled.